Zankoku-Okuno/blag/site/epigrams.md

 SABLE: Stash Acquisition Beyond Life Expectancy.

-Time is the only resource which is not only isn't renewable, but you can't even move on to greener pastures once you've exhausted the local supply --- you're just dead at that point.
+Time is the only resource which is not only isn't renewable, but you can't even get any more after you've exhausted the local supply --- you're just dead at that point.

 ### Programming